 - Is it Citizenship or Residency?

-- What are the accepted financial commitments?
+- What are the accepted financial obligations?
 Do they suit your circumstances and risk profiles?
 Do they allow investment into areas that you feel are worthwhile investments?
+What are the advantages of these investments?

 - Antigua and Barbuda